 - A. Average Monthly Cost per Client is based on the average monthly cost of Intake and Assessment, Administration, Care Management and Provider Services divided by the guarter-end census. - B. Clients Served by Service Group is based on billing data.
 These numbers represent the unduplicated client counts within each service group and overall.
-The All Services client count will not equal the sum of the service group subtotals because many clients receive more than one service. - C. Home Care includes homemaking, personal care, companion, and respite services. - D. Other Services includes Environmental Services, Adult Day, Adult Day Transportation, Non-Medical Transportation, and Independent Living Assistance. - E. Dollars Paid by Service Group represents the total from the financial system.
+The All Services client count will not equal the sum of the service group subtotals because many clients receive more than one service. - C. Home Care includes homemaking, personal care, companion, and respite services. - D. Other Services includes Environmental Services and Independent Living Assistance (Hamilton only). - E. Dollars Paid by Service Group represents the total from the financial system.
 Clients Served and Units Billed represent when service was provided, dollars paid represents when services were paid.